5 Reasons For Ongoing Symptoms On A Gluten-Free Diet

-This really should be number 1, 2, and 3 since it is by far the leading cause of ongoing symptoms in patients starting a gluten-free diet.
+Gluten sneaking into the diet, either by cross-contamination or intentional ingestion, is by far the leading cause of ongoing symptoms in patients starting a gluten-free diet.
 Some people mistakenly assume “a little won’t hurt” as the diet can be challenging.
 These small amounts may be to blame for continued symptoms.
+Small amounts are more likely to affect someone with celiac disease than someone who has gluten sensitivity.
+But, some people with gluten sensitivity are sensitive to small amounts of gluten as well.

 Getting gluten accidentally occurs for various reasons, such as cross-contamination from toasters, cookware, or cutting boards.
 It may happen due to well-meaning “gluten eating” family members who aren’t familiar with avoiding cross-contamination.
 Symptoms may be from hidden gluten in products, cross-contamination, or misreading or misunderstanding labels.
 Cross-contamination when dining out is common-decrease this risk by using my free worldwide 100% gluten-free restaurant guide.
 It is searchable by location.